 Remote work and work-from-home setup gained a lot of popularity in the past few years.
 This change is great in the sense that it allows employees to work in the comforts of their own homes.
 However, this setup also allows data breaches on company networks resulting in stolen data and other issues.
+Thus, a need for a cyber attack resiliency plan arises.

 Opportunities are opening up to hackers and other cybercriminals to the point that it is no longer a question of if but when your corporate network will experience a security breach.